alidehkhodaei/oop-solid-patterns/README.md

 }
 ```
 #### <a name="isp">🟢 Interface Segregation Principle (Isp) </a>
+Many client-specific interfaces are better than one general-purpose interface.
 Clients should not be forced to depend on interfaces they do not use.

 Bad example
 ```kotlin